drkvogel/bb-quizzes/notes/do.md

-hoops - allow explan text to be wider hoops - abandon seems to trigger of its own accord
+hoops - allow explan text to be wider

-pandoc markdown \newpage (force) and \pagebreak (prefer)

 * Implement the re-sizing algorithm for Matrix as specified previously (cap to stop shrinking at 320px)
 * Implement re-sizing in Hoops and finish the interface for that program.
-* Complete documentation for Matrix and produce similar for Hoops,
+* Complete documentation for Matrix and produce similar for Hoops

 Matrix : structure, technology and algorithms
 Hoops : structure, technology and algorithms